Mahin-Hasan/Wedding-Snapshots-React/questions_and_answers.md

 #### Answer: C?

-<i>Write your explanation here</i>
-As parameter a is number and b is a string so javascript will concate as string.
+<i>As parameter 'a' is number and 'b' is a string so javascript will concate as string.</i>

 </p>
 </details>